duskpoet/martlet/article.md

 };
 ```

 We try to install the driver with yarn at first, but we don't want to generate any diffs in the directory, so we preserve `yarn.lock` and `package.json` files.
-If yarn is not available, we fallback to npm.
+If yarn is not available, we will fall back to npm.

-When we enured that the driver is installed, we can create an adapter and use it:
+When we ensured that the driver is installed, we can create an adapter and use it:
 ```javascript
 export async function loadAdapter(driver) {
   await downloadDriver(driver);